watem-sedem/watem-sedem/docs/formulas-units.rst

 WS application
 ================
-The model inputs for the CN-WS model in the .inifile used to computes :math:`E` and :math:`TC` are the :math:`R`-value, the :math:`C`-raster, the :math:`K`-raster, the :math:`P`-raster and the digital height model raster (:math:`LS`, slope). :math:`LS` and :math:`\tan(\text{slope})^{0.8}` are
+The model inputs for the CN-WS model in the .inifile that are used to compute :math:`E` and :math:`TC` are the :math:`R`-value, the :math:`C`-raster, the :math:`K`-raster, the :math:`P`-raster and the digital height model raster (:math:`LS`, slope). :math:`LS` and :math:`\tan(\text{slope})^{0.8}` are